batorovic/xyzsocial-clone/README.md

 # XYZ Social Clone

-XYZ Social Clone is a social media application inspired by (original social media app name).
+XYZ Social Clone is a social media application inspired by (twitter).
 This project aims to replicate the key features and design of the original application to provide a similar user experience, using a stack that includes Prisma for database management.
+Project made along with youtube tutorial.

 ## Live Demo
 https://xyzsocial-clone.vercel.app/